Arkham Asylum: A Serious House on Serious Earth: McKean's response

-McKean, on the other hand, stated that it was appropriate for him to ignore some of the horror tone in Morrison's script when he called those acts were "absurd thing to do".
-The artist has said that he was "trying to make the book despite the subject, rather than because of it.
-At the end of the day, if you really love to do Batman comics, then that's probably the best thing to do.
-Not liking them, and then trying to make something out of them is just a waste of time".
-McKean even cited regular comic book illustration as "very, very overpainted, lavish illustrations in every panel just didn't work.
-It hampers the storytelling.
-It does everything wrong.
-It's very difficult to have any enthusiasm about it after that." in a way of expressing why he rejected the drawing technique since it's not his signature rendering.

 Sequel

 During the 2017 San Diego Comic-Con, Morrison said that a sequel to the Arkham Asylum graphic novel is in the works, tentatively titled Arkham Asylum 2.
-Comic book artist Chris Burnham, who collaborated with Morrison in Batman Incorporated, is attached to work on the project.
-Described as a Luc Besson-esque thriller, the sequel will take place in the future timeline Morrison created where Damian Wayne, Batman's son, has grown up to become an adult Batman of his own.
+Comic book artist Chris Burnham, who collaborated with Morrison in Batman Incorporated, was attached to work on the project.
+Described as a Luc Besson-esque thriller, the sequel is described to take place in the future timeline where Damian Wayne, Batman's son, has grown up to become an adult Batman of his own.
 While the graphic novel is described as a 120-page effort, further details or a release date have yet to be announced.
-In October 2020, Morrison stated that the sequel is currently on hold due to their involvement on the Brave New World television series, but said that 26 pages were already written and they expressed interest in resuming the work.
-Morrison also comments that the sequel will have a different vibe than the Arkham Asylum graphic novel, feeling more like a work of Philip K. Dick.
+In 2020, Morrison stated that the sequel is currently on hold due to their involvement on the Brave New World television series, but said that 26 pages were already written and they expressed interest in resuming the work.
+Morrison also commented that the sequel will have a different vibe than the Arkham Asylum graphic novel, feeling more like a work of Philip K. Dick.